 5. Stay in comfort zone

 Unhappy people don’t take risks, not even small ones.
 Unfortunately boredom makes a person unhappy.
 Instead of being bored or/and unhappy make it your mission to take a step out of your comfort zone.
 Eat something you wouldn’t usually eat, go somewhere you haven’t been before.

 If you said to me that you never think about what others think about you then, I would outright call you a liar.
 We are programmed to compare ourselves to others.
 Originally it would have been in order to keep your tribe safe.
 Now?
 It tends to be about having a bigger house than your neighbour or a job that pays more than your brother-in-law.

 When things get tough it is very easy to withdraw, however spending time with others who care about us is a great way to feel better.
 It does, however, need to be the right people.
 Choose people who energise you, not drain you.

 8. Avoid planning and organising

 Feeling disorganised can leave you feeling in disarray.
 Organising or being in control of something even if as simple as reorganising a room can make you feel in control of your own life.

 9. OK with settling

 Individuals who are unhappy tend to stay within their comfort zones.
 This can be staying in an unhappy relationship or a job that you no longer love.
-By getting out of your comfort zone you will not only be taking control of your life but will be moving towards a life that is far removed from setting.
+By getting out of your comfort zone you will not only be taking control of your life but will be moving towards a life that is far removed from settling.